Social history of the United Kingdom (1979–present): Conservatives return

 The economic damage done by the Great Recession weakened Labour's image and facilitated a Conservative comeback after thirteen years in opposition.
 Since his election as Conservative Party leader in 2005, David Cameron sought to rebrand the Conservatives, embracing an increasingly socially liberal position; as opposed to the socially conservative values the party traditionally advocated.
-The 2010 general election resulted in a hung parliament, the first in 36 years; and led to Cameron becoming Prime Minister as the head of a coalition government with the centrist Liberal Democrats.
+The 2010 general election resulted in a hung parliament, the first in 36 years; and led to Cameron becoming prime minister as the head of a coalition government with the centrist Liberal Democrats.
 His premiership was marked by the ongoing negative economic effects of the late 2000s worldwide financial crisis.
 He faced a large deficit in government finances that he sought to reduce through austerity measures.
 His government introduced large-scale changes to welfare, immigration policy, education, and healthcare.

-His government privatised the Royal Mail and some other state assets, and legalised same-sex marriage in July 2013.
+Cameron's government privatised the Royal Mail and some other state assets, and legalised same-sex marriage in July 2013.
 He was re-elected in 2015, with 330 seats in the House of Commons; enabling him to form a majority government.
 This result was unexpected, as another hung parliament was predicted by most major polls.
 Cameron formed the first Conservative majority government since 1992, while Labour lost nearly all its Scottish seats to the SNP in the aftermath of the Scottish independence referendum and Miliband resigned as party leader.
-This unexpected result gave the governing Conservatives a mandate to renegotiate the terms of the UK's membership of the European Union during the autumn and winter of 2015-16 which was concluded in February 2016 and was then followed by a national referendum on the United Kingdom's continued membership to the European Union itself which was held on 23 June 2016.
+This unexpected result gave the governing Conservatives a mandate to renegotiate the terms of the UK's membership of the European Union during the autumn and winter of 2015–16 which was concluded in February 2016 and was then followed by a national referendum on the United Kingdom's continued membership to the European Union itself which was held on 23 June 2016.